Kenya Prime Birding Tour

 10 days/ 9 nights

 This tour can be combined with our Tanzania Birding Safari to make our famous Kenya & Tanzania Birding Tour.

 DAY 1: ARRIVAL AND NAIROBI NATIONAL PARK

-We shall arrive in Nairobi and meet our Tour Leader from Cisticola Tours LTD. We shall kick start our Kenya Prime Birding Tour here with a visit to Nairobi National Park.
+We shall arrive in Nairobi and meet our Tour Leader from Cisticola Tours LTD. We shall kick start our Kenya Prime Birding Tour here with a visit to Nairobi National Park, a park that proves very productive on all our tours.
 This is Kenya’s oldest National Park, located just 7 kilometres from the edge of the Nairobi city center, Kenya’s capital city.
 Indeed, this is Kenya’s capital birding location with over 500 species recorded in the park.
 The park also hosts four of the African Big Five and many other interesting animals that you’ll enjoy during the visit.

 Night in Nairobi.